 Blogging, Travelling and Working Update

 I have been busy recently and didn’t have much time for traveling or blogging.
-I’m a full-time student who supports herself working a part time.
+I’m a full-time student who supports herself working a part-time job.
 My recent gig is writing tests.
 Writing these practice tests for students is relatively easy but answering questions people post as feedback is hard work, I recently asked to remove comments on the tests because people are asking totally simple questions.

 I like this gig a lot, but it takes so much time to answer the question when you think your job is all done.
 So I’m thinking about earning money with a blog.
 Will it work?
 Let’s start from the beginning.